ba-dresden/ba-latex-template/docs/setup/latex.md

 ## Editor

 Next you need an editor.
-There is bunch of choices, starting from plain notepad upto "IDE's", like TeXMaker.
+There is a bunch of choices, starting from plain notepad upto "IDE's", like TeXMaker.
 Some programs are presented [here](https://beebom.com/best-latex-editors/).
 The templates author uses [VSCode](https://code.visualstudio.com/) with the LaTeX Workshop extension.